-How to Apply At-Home Hair Color Like a Pro
+How to Dye Your Hair at Home Like a Pro

 - Brush your hair to remove all tangles.
 Then comb hair into four sections: two in the front, and two in the back.
 Secure each section with a clip.

 - Apply hair color to the sections in the back first, then move to the sections in the front.
-Your hair in the back is naturally darker and requires more time to process.
+Your hair in the back can be naturally darker and requires more time to process.
 Use a handheld mirror to check that you haven’t missed any spots in the back.

 - Once you’ve applied the hair color, leave your hair down while it processes.
 Twisting hair into a bun will result in uneven color.